by ProcureDeskLast Updated : Apr-21-2020

 That might be an indication that you would probably need more money than allocated in the budget.
 This might not be true in case you would do the material purchase upfront.

-The second benefit of linking projects to purchases is that you can proactively control the cost and hence prevent the project from going in a budget overrun scenario.
+The second benefit of linking projects to purchases is that you can proactively control the cost and hence prevent the project from going into a budget overrun scenario.

 If your budgets are linked to purchases, you should be able to check if the purchase is under budget or not.